nazwhale/TTT/README.md

 I would like the game to gracefully handle bad user input.

 As a project manager,
-So that the game is a fun level of difficulty,
-I would like the computer player to sometimes be beatable.
+So that I can the difficulty of the game is set at hard, I would like the computer player to be unbeatable.

 As a project manager,
 So that that I can play alone, with a friend, or watch two computers play,